 Once again, it helps that police cars also have different patterns of flashing lights so that if there is a problem with the color, they still attract attention.

-Police lights have come a long way since the first spotlight was added to a vehicle and whatever the reason for their choice of red and blue, there’s no doubt that these colors certainly work!
+Police lights have come a long way since the first spotlight was added to a vehicle, and now the led strobe light bar is king and whatever the reason for their choice of red and blue, there’s no doubt that these colors certainly work!
+Check out the rest of the site if you are looking for an led light bar for sale.
+Keep reading by following the links below to learn about our police siren and other emergency products.